 A popular Greek idiom states that ‘Love travels through the stomach’; isn’t it the Greekest thing you’ve ever heard?
-Test this theory of Greek culture by indulging in a delicious, traditional homemade Greek meal at Naoussa port's picturesque, taverns located in the region’s emblematic square by the sea; probably also the most photographed part of the island.
+Test this theory of Greek culture by indulging in delicious, traditional Greek meals at Naoussa port's picturesque, taverns located in the region’s emblematic square by the sea; probably also the most photographed part of the island.

 Our personal favorite, due to its delightful traditional dishes and its flawless view, is the local-favorite tavern of 'Tsachpinis', where you can get the fish and most delicious seafood of your life!
 Immortalize your love and your dream-like holidays with pictures taken against this magical background.
 If you feel cheesy enough, you can even recreate the famous ‘Lady and the Tram’ scene with a plate of delicious seafood pasta; it’s a judgment-free zone.

-Further to being culinary paradise, Naoussa, the idyllic fishing village in the northern part of Paros, is a tranquil place, a lot less hectic than Parikia, which, however, doesn’t lack in restaurants, cafes, bars and shops to explore.
-Therefore, you can wander around the white and blue setting of classic Cycladic fashion, while holding hands with your better half and taking in the carefree vibe the island exudes.
+Further to being a culinary paradise, Naoussa, the idyllic fishing village in the northern part of Paros, is a tranquil place, a lot less hectic than Parikia, which, however, doesn’t lack in restaurants, cafes, bars, and shops to explore.
+Therefore, you can wander around the white and blue backdrop of classic Cycladic fashion, while holding hands with your better half and taking in the carefree vibe the island exudes.